 ⦁ Permanent resident of Israel

-⦁ Must be registered as a non religiously affiliate with the Ministry of Interior
+⦁ Must be registered as a non-religious affiliate with the Ministry of Interior

-⦁ Either partner should not be married to others or to one another in a marriage that took place outside the state of Israel.
+⦁ Either partner should not be married to anyone else or to eachother in a marriage that took place outside the state of Israel

 There you have it.
-The finest of details covered to perfection.
-In case you have any other queries regarding Israeli marriages, don’t forget to ask your wedding planner.
-After all, they would be more than glad to assist you with knowledge and useful information for your big day.
+Everything you need to know if you are considering getting married in Israel.
+In case you have any other questions regarding Israeli marriages, feel free to reach out to us.
+We are happy to assist you with knowledge and useful information for your big day.